-Master Contract general agreement for nonsectarian, nonpublic school and agency services LEA BLUE OAK CHARTER SCHOOL Contract Year 2020-2021 Nonpublic School Nonpublic Agency Туре of Contract: x Master Contract for fiscal year with Individual Service Agreements (ISA) to be approved throughout the - term of this contract.
-Individual Master Contract for a specific student incorporating the Individual Service Agreement (ISA) into the terms of this Individual Master Contract specific to a single student.
-Interim Contract: an extension of the previous fiscal years approved contracts and rates.
-The sole purpose of this Interim Contract is to provide for ongoing funding at the prior year's rates for 90 days at the sole discretion of the LEA.
-Expiration Date: When this section is included as part of any Master Contract, the changes specified above shall amend Section 4 - Term of Master Contract.
+LEA BLUE O AK CHARTER SCHOOL Contract Year 2020-2021 x Nonpublic School Nonpublic Agency Туре of Contract: Х Master Contract for fisca - term of this contract. al year with Individual Service Agreements (ISA) to be approved throughout the • nt incorporating the Individual Service Agreement (ISA) into pecific to a single student.
+Contract is to provide s fiscal years approved contracts and rates.
+The sole for ongoing funding at the prior year's rates for 90 days at example: When this section on is included as part o of any Master Contract, the changes specified above

+When this section is included as part of any Master Contract, the changes specified above shall amend Section 4 - Term of Master Contract.